melaniebalaz/refactor.zone/data/articles/sql-introduction-part2.md

     REFERENCES classes(id);
 ```

-If you now try to insert a value that is not represented in the referenced table, you should get an error.
+If you now try to insert a value that is not present in the referenced table, you should get an error.

 One question remains: what happens if you *change* or *delete* a linked value?
 The SQL standard defines five actions: